How to make an azimuth setting circle

 The telescope’s altitude angle can be set by placing the digital inclinometer on the rocker box base and setting it to zero then placing it on the telescope and adjusting the telescope to read the correct angle.

-Ask a local digital printing company to reproduce the azimuth setting circle template available through the link below on stiff matt card and have both sides laminated with a matt finish.
+Ask a local digital printing company to reproduce the azimuth setting circle template available through the link at the top of this article on stiff matt card and have both sides laminated with a matt finish.

 Carefully cut around the perimeter with scissors.